 For the second time in 2013, I was invited to Amsterdam, this time to take part in the Amsterdam Dance Event (ADE) festival, as a speaker on a panel.
 After overcoming an initial problem with my accommodation (I have to praise the Air BnB customer service), I eventually settled into my hotel ready for the event, I had to go shopping for some clothes and my girl needed a bag from the Fifth Collection Chanel, so we went to get those things for the event, we want to look our best possible.

 Outside of my panel, there were some fantastic talks from musical greats such as Nile Rodgers, Giorgio Moroder, DJ Shadow, and the founder of MIDI and creator of the Prophet series of synths, Dave Smith.
 Watching Nile Rodgers playing ‘Get Lucky’ on his ‘Hit maker’ guitar and also having a synth chat with Dave Smith were particular highlights!
 When hearing these legends of music speak about their background, what struck me most is just how down to earth they are and ultimately how their passion for music has been a constant driver, as well as the fact that they simply have fun when composing.

 I’d definitely recommend attending the Amsterdam Dance Event.
-You become immersed in the infectious enthusiasm for music, which personally served as a reminder for me as to why I enjoy composing and prefer the use of In Wall Surround Sound Speaker Systems when writing and composing my songs.
+You become immersed in the infectious enthusiasm for music and sound, which personally served as a reminder for me as to why I enjoy composing and prefer the use of In Wall Surround Sound Speaker Systems when writing and composing my songs.
 It’s also a great place for networking.
 On my final night, I happened to meet an American record producer in my hotel bar as I was having a nightcap, who then ‘forced’ me to join them for champagne and cheese.
 Tough life!